Faithlife/styled-ui/catalog/row-masonry/documentation.md

 NOTE: This is a JavaScript-based layout that requires a known container width.
 It may not be appropriate for uses cases where server-rendered content is required.

+## Possible polyfill requirements

+This component assumes the availability of the following APIs, which may require polyfills in your application:

+- `ResizeObserver`

 ## Automatic layout for in-memory collections

 `AutoSizedRowMasonry` is a high-level component that uses a `ResizeObserver` to track the size of the container and automatically handle rendering.